Share this article

 Diagnosis

 It goes without saying if you think your dog may have eaten part of an aconitum plant, even if they’re not showing symptoms you must take them straight to the vet.
 It’s always better to be safe than sorry.
-Your vet will be able to test your pooch for poison symptoms.
+Your vet will be able to assess your pooch for poison symptoms.

 If you saw your canine companion ingest part of the aconitum flower, its green leaves, or even part of its root, make sure that’s the first thing you tell the vet.
 They’ll run quick blood and urinary tests to check their white and red blood cell count, along with their other vitals, to work out how best to treat them.